newcron/mothership/README.md

 # Running

-The main class is `de.mh.mothership.Mothership`
+The main class is `de.mh.mothership.Mothership`.
+Just run this class and surf to http://localhost:33602

 # Libraries